LiuYuancheng/PLC_and_RTU_Simulator/MQTT_RTU_Simulator/Readme.md

 In the IoT drone simulation system, the drone simulator operates as an MQTT client and continuously publishes raw flight telemetry data to the MQTT broker.
 The transmitted data includes information such as: `Roll angle`, `Pitch angle`, `Yaw angle`, `Altitude`, `Speed` and `GPS position`.

 The MQTT broker executes custom processing logic to convert the raw sensor measurements into human-readable flight status information.
-The processed results are then stored within the broker's parameter database.
+The processed results are stored within the broker's parameter database.

-The Drone State Monitor HMI operates as another MQTT client and subscribes to the processed telemetry topics.
-By continuously receiving updates from the broker, the HMI provides real-time visualization of the drone's operational status and flight conditions.
+The Drone State Monitor Console operates as another MQTT client and subscribes to the processed telemetry topics.
+By continuously receiving updates from the broker, the Console provides real-time visualization of the drone's operational status and flight conditions.

 **3.2.2 Smart Factory Air Vacuum Control System**